amln23/Zyphra-Guard/README.md

    - Enable "Developer mode".
    - Click "Load unpacked" and select the `extension/` folder.

+ ## Security Note
+This project is a research prototype for educational purposes.
+Always use official security tools for production environments.
+For best performance, use over HTTPS.

 ##  Project Team
 Amal Alidmat, Aya Hamdi, Heba AlHusban, Shaimaa Almashaqbeh.
 **Supervised by:** Dr. Mohammad Alshinwan.